gvwilson/thirdbit/src/fiction/beneath-coriandel/index.md

 "I believe so, honored mistress.
 They are entertaining a fellow aficionado from Ossisswe this evening.
-The master intends to read a letter from a correspondent in Mau Tinnemanthan on breeding blue-quartered *hoan kem* in captivity."
+The master intends to read a letter from a correspondent in Mau Tinnemanthan on breeding *hoan kem* in captivity."

 "Yes, quite.
 Well, I'm sure we need not trouble him with my comings and goings."